janwilmans/nullptr/_posts/2019-07-31-optimize-windows-10.md

 There are also manual steps you can take to improve, for example, startup time, or overall speed

+*   If you are not using an SSD harddisk, this is by far the best investment you can do for productivity and general speed up of your pc.
 *   See Settings -> Apps -> Startup and disable all programs you don't regularly use.
 *   Set power options to 'High performance', paste 'Control Panel\Hardware and Sound\Power Options' into explorer and select 'High performance'
 *   If you are on a laptop, connect to a wired network if you have the option.
 With all the phone-homing/update checking some applications do, this can really improve response/startup times of applications.